What if I turn 65 after the semester begins? Can I still get the discount?

 How does this change impact someone between 60-64?

-Senior students ages 60-64 who are active degree-seeking students and started before Fall 2019 under the previous waiver program will be five years to complete the degree they are currently seeking at the $5 per credit fee; this is through Spring 2024.
+Senior students ages 60-64 who are active degree-seeking students and started before Fall 2019 under the previous waiver program will be five years to complete the degree they are currently seeking at the $5 per credit fee plus a $25 per semester registration fee (plus lab/materials fees and other class fees); this is through Spring 2024.

 Students age 60-64 who are not degree-seeking or students who change their major will be legacied into the new waiver policy of audit at no cost and credit-bearing courses will be full fees.